 The completion of two full marathons forced a sports career decision and Servaas chose basketball.
 His first major championship was the World’s in Melbourne in 1986.
 His last was in Sydney 1998.
 His career spanned fourteen years with a Paralympic Gold and Silver to show.
 Following six years as Marketing Officer for the International Wheelchair Basketball Federation (IWBF) Europe, he received the Honorary Member Award from the Dutch Basketball Association (NBB).

 From Manager to President

-Servaas worked at Philips for six years before moving to Belgium to work for General Electric, Tyco Electronics/ELO Touch Solutions and back to United Technologies (acquired from GE) in the capacities of international Product Manager, Director and regional President.
+Servaas worked at Philips for six years before moving to Belgium to work for General Electric, Tyco Electronics/ELO Touch Solutions and then to Carrier (back to the division acquired from GE) in the capacities of international Product Manager, Director and regional President.

 Consulting & writing

 In 2016 Servaas founded ‘in-Fusion‘, a consulting agency on disability and work.
 Though a side-activity, Servaas occasionally speaks, offers advisory services and writes blogs.